coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 From [How People Learn](https://www.colorado.edu/MCDB/LearningBiology/readings/How-people-learn.pdf)
 > The new science of learning does not deny that facts are important for thinking and problem solving.
 Research on expertise in areas such as chess, history, science, and mathematics demonstrate that experts’ abilities to think and solve problems depend strongly on a *rich body of knowledge about subject matter* (e.g., Chase and Simon, 1973; Chi et al., 1981; deGroot, 1965).
 However, the research also shows clearly that “usable knowledge” is not the same as a mere list of disconnected facts.
 Experts’ knowledge is connected and organized around important concepts (e.g., Newton’s second law of motion); it is “conditionalized” to specify the contexts in which it is applicable; it supports understanding and transfer (to other contexts) rather than only the ability to remember.

-- U.S. Committee for Refugees and Immigrants to ensure that clients were effectively rolled out of the Texas Medicaid \& Healthcare Partnership database into the RMA portal

-[^converse]: However, the converse holds if $X$ is a second countable topology.